10 Snakes Which Are Pure Rainforest Spawn

 Maximum length: 58cm.

 A branch-dwelling pitviper measuring 40-50cm, which both hunts from branches, and launches lunging assaults from branches.
-They also appear on rain-soaked rocks, as the image above shows, but rarely the ground.
+This snake also appears on rain-soaked rocks, as the image above shows, but rarely the ground.

 The beautiful pitviper (Trimeresurus venustus) is found in middle southern Thailand, as well as the Malaysian island of Langkawi.
 It was named for its fantastical colours, which are much more detailed than the rest of its Trimeresurus pitviper clan.